Address: Mount Panorma Circuit, Mountain Straight, Bathurst, NSW 2795, Australia

 Once in Bathurst city, to find the track follow the main street (William Street) to its southernmost end.
 After about 1.5kms, the name changes to Panorama Avenue, which shows you are headed in the right direction and after another 1.5kms you will enter Mount Panorama at Murray's Corner.

-Find the best hotel and flight deals near to Bathurst Mount Panorama:
+Find the best hotel and room deals near to Bathurst Mount Panorama: